Life-Like's HO Scale Union Pacific Proto 2000 GP30 Locomotive

 "Union Pacific's EMD GP30s", by Don Strack, Diesel Era, Volume 10, Number 2, March/April 1999.
 Article contains numerous photos of the units in service.

 "Union Pacific GP30's", by George Cockle, Mainline Modeler, Volume 10, Number 10, October 1989.
 This four-page article has numerous excellent detail photos of UP's GP30s, with most of the photos coming direct from UP's own files.

 (accompanying photos furnished direct to The Streamliner by George Cockle)

 Top view of GP30B shows the horn placement on the closer unit and the exhaust and intake vents for a steam generator equipped GP30B.

 Top view of 839 shows the relocated horn, moved from its location amid the radiator fans to its as-delivered location at the front of the cab roof.

-Roster view of UP 844 shows the last operating GP30 on UP, retired in January 1989 and donated to the Nevada State Railroad Museum at Boulder, Nevada.
+Roster view of UP 844 shows the last operating GP30 on UP, retired in January 1989 and donated to the Nevada State Railroad Museum at Boulder, Nevada, in March 1989.
 The retirement of this unit allowed UP to renumber FEF-3 Northern 8444 back to its original number of 844.
 Steamer 844 had been renumbered to 8444 in 1962 to avoid conflict with new GP30 844.

 End view of 849 and 832 show the MU control receptacle arrangement.
 On the 849 can be seen the twin 12 and 21 pin receptacles on the right side and the single 27 pin receptacle on the left side.
 The view of 832 shows the final arrangement of the single 27 pin receptacle, with the other three locations blanked off.
 Also shown on the 832 is the pilot plate that replaced the removed footboards.